Actions and Updates in your Inbox:

 We are not alone.
 As part of our response, Nature Nova Scotia is leaning on the lessons of other jurisdictions who fought and won these battles before us.
 Working together, fighting the division the provincial government has sewn, we can save Nova Scotia.

-We’ll be organizing events soon where you can learn more about these issues, take group action, and take a stand for nature and democracy.
+We are organizing events where you can learn more about these issues, take group action, and take a stand for nature and democracy.
 Stay in the know by signing up for our e-newsletter, following us on social media, and checking back regularly.
 If you can, make a donation to support our work.

 By entering your email you consent to receive emails from us.
 You may unsubscribe at any time.
 We send few messages.

-Help us mount a defense against the Houston government's attack on science, sustainable natural resources, and democracy.
+Help us mount a defence against the Houston government's attack on science, sustainable natural resources, and democracy.
 Join us at an event, learn how to take action, and take a stand!

 Sharing is Caring